Wattos/streamcontroller-google-meets-plugin/README.md

 2. **Package**: Both Chrome extension and StreamController plugin are packaged as .zip files
 3. **Publish to Chrome Web Store**: Extension is automatically uploaded and published
 4. **Create GitHub Release**: Release is created with both packages attached

+**Note for Users**: You don't need to manually download the Chrome extension from releases!
+It's automatically downloaded when you install the plugin (see Installation section above).

 ### Creating a Release